iechor/docs/content/engine/swarm/networking.md

 ## Swarm and types of traffic

-A Docker swarm generates two different kinds of traffic:
+A iEchor swarm generates two different kinds of traffic:

 - Control and management plane traffic: This includes swarm management messages, such as requests to join or leave the swarm.
 This traffic is